Horsh Ehden

 Horsh Ehden is a nature reserve located in Northern Lebanon.
-It contains a forest of the cedar of Lebanon, making it a part of the country's cultural and natural heritage.
-It is located on the northwestern slopes of Mount Lebanon, the nature reserve experiences high precipitation and is home to numerous rare and endemic plants.
-Stands of cedars also include a mixed forest of juniper, fir, and the country's last protected community of wild apple trees.
-In the forest are endangered eastern imperial eagles or Bonelli's eagles, gray wolves, wildcats, golden jackals, and red foxes.
-Valleys and gorges also have wild orchids, salamanders, mushrooms, and other flora and fauna.
+Situated on the north western slopes of Mount Lebanon, the reserve contains a forest of the cedar of Lebanon, forming part of the country's cultural and natural heritage.
+It receives high level of precipitation and supports numerous rare and endemic plant species.
+In addition to the Ceder stands the reserve contains a mixed forest of juniper and fir, as well as the country's last protected stand of wild apple trees.
+The reserve is home to a number of endangered species including the eastern imperial eagles and Bonelli's eagles, gray wolves, wildcats, golden jackals, and red foxes.
+Its valley and gorges support wild orchids, salamanders, mushrooms, and other flora and fauna.

 Natural history

 Biodiversity

-Over 1,058 plant species have been identified in the reserve, accounting for nearly 40% of all native plant species in Lebanon, though the reserve represents less than 0.1% of the total area of Lebanon.
-The forests form an assemblage of conifers, deciduous, and evergreen broadleaf trees in an isolated climatic phytochorion with a varied topography.
+More than 1,058 plant species have been recorded in the reserve, representing nearly 40% of Lebanon's native flora, despite the reserve constituting less than 0.1% of the country's total area.
+The forests comprises an assemblage of conifers, deciduous, and evergreen broadleaf trees in an isolated climatic phytochorion characterised by varied topography.

 Flora

-1,020 species of native plants and 39 species of native trees have been identified.
-Seventy species use "Lebanon" in their names, such as Cedrus libani, Salix libanii, and Berberis libanotica.
-Twenty-two other species carry names significant to Lebanon, such as Dianthus karami (after Youssef Bey Karam, a 19th-century national figure), and Astragalus ehdenensis (after the village of Ehden).
-A total of 212 (20%) species are rare and another 126 (12%) are considered threatened; 115 are endemic to Lebanon, and ten are endemic to Horsh Ehden.
+A total of 1,020 species of native plants and 39 species of native trees have been identified within the reserve.
+Seventy species bear "Lebanon" in their scientific names, including Cedrus libani, Salix libanii, and Berberis libanotica, while a further twenty-two species carry names significant to Lebanon, such as Dianthus karami named after Youssef Bey Karam, a 19th-century national figure, and Astragalus ehdenensis named after the village of Ehden.

+Of the identified species, 212 (20%) are classified as rare and a further 126 (12%) as threatened; 115 are endemic to Lebanon, and ten are endemic to Horsh Ehden itself.
 Seventy-eight species are recognized as medicinal plants.
-The reserve is also considered the southernmost limit to Cilician fir (Abies cilicica).
+The reserve also marks the southernmost limit of the range of Cilician fir (Abies cilicica).